 Trumpet & Flugelhorn

-A native of Bedford, Paul is principal trumpet with Nova Sinfonia and the Sackville Concert Band, and a member the Latin music ensemble Son Latino.
-He’s also active on the jazz scene in Halifax; with his group Blue Spirits, his debut album Liquid Courage earned a 2017 Nova Scotia Music Award nomination for Jazz Recording of the Year.
-Paul is also a composer; his arrangements are frequently featured in BBQ performances, and his original composition The Eagle and Shield was chosen as the bicentennial anthem for Dalhousie University in 2018.
-Paul is a former member of the ECMA-nominated funk band Unidentified Funk Object, appearing on the albums Space Funk Party, Old School Future, and Ufology.
-He has also recorded with The Stanfields and Roxy & The Underground Soul Sound, and performed with Jerry Granelli, Augusto Enriquez, Transatlantic Zodiac Ensemble, the PEI Symphony Orchestra, the UPEI Wind Ensemble, Back Alley Big Band, Scott n’ the Rocks, Neptune Theatre (Into the Woods), and more.
+A native of Bedford, Paul is principal trumpet with Nova Sinfonia and performs with the popular Latin music ensemble Son Latino.
+He’s also active on the jazz scene in Halifax; with his group Blue Spirits, Paul earned a 2017 Nova Scotia Music Award nomination for Jazz Recording of the Year for Liquid Courage.
+Paul’s compositions and arrangements are often featured in BBQ performances, and his piece The Eagle and Shield was chosen as the bicentennial anthem for Dalhousie University in 2018.
+He is a former member of the ECMA-nominated funk band Unidentified Funk Object, appearing on the albums Space Funk Party, Old School Future, and Ufology.
+He has also recorded with The Stanfields and Roxy & The Underground Soul Sound, and performed with Jerry Granelli, Augusto Enriquez, Transatlantic Zodiac Ensemble, the PEI Symphony Orchestra, the UPEI Wind Ensemble, Sackville Concert Band, Back Alley Big Band, Scott n’ the Rocks, Neptune Theatre (Into the Woods), and more.